tsacdop/tsacdop/README.md

 * ![English]
 * ![Chinese Simplified]
-* ![Franch]
+* ![French]

    Translator: ppp

 Please [Email](mailto:<tsacdop.app@gmail.com>) me you'd like to contribute to support more languages!

-Credit to [Localizely](https://localizely.com/) for kind support to open source project.
+Credit to [Localizely](https://localizely.com/) for kind support to open source projects.

 ## License

-Tsacdop is licensed under the [GPL V3.0](https://github.com/stonega/tsacdop/blob/master/LICENSE) license.
+Tsacdop is licensed under the [GPL v3.0](https://github.com/stonega/tsacdop/blob/master/LICENSE) license.

 ## Build

-Tsacdop is using ListenNotes api 1.0 pro to search podcast, which is not free.
-So I can not expose the api key in the repo.
+Tsacdop uses ListenNotes API 1.0 pro to search for podcasts, which is not free, so I can not expose the API key in the repo.
-If you want to build the app, you need to create a new file named .env.dart in lib folder.
-Add below code in .env.dart.
+If you want to build the app, you need to create a new file named `.env.dart` in lib folder.
+Add the following code to `.env.dart`.

 ``` dart
 final environment = {"apiKey":"APIKEY"};
 ```

-You can get own api key on [ListenNotes](https://www.listennotes.com/api/), basic plan is free to all, and replace "APIKEY" with it.
+You can get your own API key on [ListenNotes](https://www.listennotes.com/api/), basic plan is free for everyone.
+Replace `"APIKEY"` with it.
-If no api key added, the search function in the app won't work.
-But you can still add podcasts by serach rss link or import ompl file.
+If no api key is added, the search function in the app won't work.
+But you can still add podcasts by using an RSS link or importing an OMPL file.

 ## Archetecture